Identification

 What are Google SERP Features?

-Google SERP features are the search results that appear on the Google Search Engine Result Page (SERP) and are different from the typical blue-coloured website's link.
+Google SERP features are the enhanced search results displayed on Google’s Search Engine Results Page (SERP) that go beyond the traditional blue organic links.

 The most common types of Google SERP features